php-gettext/Gettext/README.md

 Note, if the second argument is not defined, the default is `self::MERGE_ADD | self::MERGE_HEADERS | self::MERGE_COMMENTS | self::MERGE_REFERENCES | self::MERGE_PLURAL`

+## Use from CLI

+There's a Robo task to use this library from the command line interface: https://github.com/oscarotero/GettextRobo

 ## Contributors

 * [@oscarotero](https://github.com/oscarotero) (Creator and maintainer)